Wouldn’t it be great to have a cure for food allergies? Currently, the only ‘cure’ is complete avoidance with the offending food(s).

 Dr. Burks said the therapy works by depleting the body of chemicals that cause allergic reactions.
 If successful, desensitization therapy should be able to help all different kinds of food allergies.

 Dr. Kari Nadeau of Stanford is also working on this desensitization protocol.
 The NY Times wrote an article about her endeavors, and Dr. Nadeau wrote a response about this ongoing research that is in its infancy stages.

 Researchers at the Mt.
 Sinai School of Medicine in New York have been working with two Chinese herbal formulas – one to treat asthma and one to prevent anaphylaxis to peanuts.
 Participants in the asthma study had results from the Chinese herbs similar to the control group taking the corticosteroid Prednisone.
 The herb to prevent peanut anaphylaxis has only been studied on mice, yet the herbs completely blocked anaphylaxis for up to six months.
-Dr. Xiu-Min Li, a leader of the project, has applied to the FDA for human trials.
+Dr. Xiu-Min Li, a leader of the project, is currently working with human trials.